mhef/home/content/projects/_index.md

 <br><br>

-PS: many of this projects are not public on my Github because I don't believe they describe my philosophy and coding skills anymore, since I evolved since them.
+PS: many of this projects are not public on my Github because I don't believe they describe my philosophy and coding skills anymore, given that I evolved since them.
 But if you are insterested in seeing their code or discuss one of them I'm always available 😁 - just get in touch through one of the channels in the footer.